Mattress for Side Sleepers

 • Thickness

 Your sleep position is the primary factor that determines your body's main pressure points and how much contouring and support you will need to sleep comfortably at night.
-As a side sleeper, you will probably need a thicker mattress of 12 to 14 inches thick, having a comfort layer to cushion the widest parts of your body, that is, the hips and shoulders.
+As a side sleeper, you will probably need a thicker mattress, 12 to 14 inches thick, with a comfort layer to cushion the widest parts of your body, that is, the hips and shoulders.

 Other important mattress features to look for